hsongchoi/Projects/README.md

 <p align="center">
   <img width="600" alt="Price_NYC" src="https://user-images.githubusercontent.com/68215937/102038266-a85ef800-3d7b-11eb-9a61-a019d82389c8.PNG">
 </p>

+Here is the [Full Text](https://github.com/hsongchoi/Projects/blob/master/Spatial-prediction-on-Airbnb/Report.pdf) for the project.

  * Predicted the optimal price of Airbnb listings in New York City by applying the spatial basis function model.
  * Compared MSE of our method with that of simple, Ridge, and Lasso regression.